clauswilke/sinab/README.md

         set PATH=%PATH%;\%USERPROFILE%\.cargo\bin
         rustup target add i686-pc-windows-gnu

+    (If the last line gives you trouble, try restarting your Command window.)

 If you are using Rust regularly on Windows but normally build for the Visual Studio target (`x86_64-pc-windows-msvc`), then you may have to run the following two commands to successfully build this R package on